tuckerweibell/recipe/src/unreleased.md

 - Updated simple table to no longer grow to fill the available space (Closes [#147](https://github.com/ezcater/recipe/issues/147))
 - Added zebra striping to simple tables in place of row hover style.
 - Changed width of modal to 550px.
+- Set base font-size and type on EzTable, EzField and EzButton.

 #### Bug fixes